manhnguyen48/aoc23_rust/README.md

 Solutions for [Advent of Code](https://adventofcode.com/) in [Rust](https://www.rust-lang.org/).

 First time learning Rust 🦀, so the code is probably not idiomatic.
+Benchmark done in WSL2 on AMD Ryzen 7 5800X with 32GB of RAM.

 <table>
 <tr><th>2023 Results</th><th>Benchmarks</th></tr>